The Truth About Credit Card Debt Forgiveness

 Credit card debt forgiveness happens when a credit card company forgives a portion of your debt.
 When credit card lenders can’t recover the entire amount owed, they may accept a portion of the original debt and forgive the rest.
 Lenders try to make the best of an unprofitable situation, so they’ll only resort to this option in rare situations.

 For example, imagine you owe $10,000 on your credit cards and are eight months late on payments.
-The bank may now assign your debts to a collection agency to collect on its behalf.
+The bank, by this point, may have assigned your debts to a collection agency to collect on its behalf.
 This debt is “sold” to an approved debt buyer, in this case, the agency.
 The bank establishes the parameters for the collection agency in terms of payment, settlement, and conditions.

-At this point, you can work with the collection agency to negotiate an agreement to make a lump sum payment.
-You might negotiate to repay $6,000 in a single installment, with the remaining $4,000 forgiven.
+At this point, you can work with the collection agency to negotiate an agreement to make a lump sum payment that is substantially lower than the current balance due.
+For example, of the $10,000 due, you might negotiate to repay $6,000 in a single installment, with the remaining $4,000 forgiven.
 Fees may also be assessed once everything has been settled.

 Federal Credit Card Debt Forgiveness

 If you have accumulated a lot of credit card debt and are finding it difficult to pay it off, you may be wondering if there is a federal credit card debt forgiveness program that you could qualify for.
-Unfortunately, the federal government does not have a debt forgiveness program for credit card debt.
+Unfortunately, the federal government does not manage, sponsor, or fund a debt forgiveness program for credit card debt.

-Government debt relief programs do not exist.
+Credit card debt relief government programs do not exist.
 The Federal Trade Commission (FTC) offers educational resources, advice for debt management, and fraud alerts, but no debt forgiveness programs.

 Business Credit Card Debt Forgiveness